 - Head Injury / Concussions: Centers for Disease Control and Prevention has developed the HEADS UP Concussion in Youth Sports initiative to offer information about concussions to coaches, parents, and athletes involved in youth sports.
 New England Inter-Collegiate Sailing Association has been encouraging its member sailing teams to prevent head injuries; a 2017 report cites success, but many improvements are still needed.
 More resources on the routine use of helmets in sailing are available here.

 - SafeSport Handbook was developed by US Sailing to incorporate a United States Olympic Committee program that addresses bullying and harassment of athletes.
 The SafeSport guidelines have been incorporated into the rules for all US Sailing sanctioned regattas, and JSA of LIS regattas, too.
+Starting in 2018, all US Sailing instructor certification and recertification now requires SafeSport training.

 - Background Screening and Drug Testing services for sailing program staff may be acquired from providers designated by US Sailing (see links for Background and Drugs).